Shubho7/Planet-Hunt/README.md

 <li><b>Optimistically Habitable:</b> The planet has a higher potential for habitability, considering more flexible criteria.</li><br>
 </ul>

 Ready to discover the next Earth?
 Dive into the cosmos with Planet Hunt and uncover habitable worlds waiting to be explored!
-Whether you're a researcher or simply just curious about the potential for life on distant worlds, visit <a href="aperture.streamlit.app">PLANET HUNT</a> now and have fun predicting the future of exoplanet exploration.<br>
+Whether you're a researcher or simply just curious about the potential for life on distant worlds.<br>
+Visit <a href="aperture.streamlit.app">PLANET HUNT</a> now and have fun predicting the future of exoplanet exploration.
-The universe is vast—start your hunt today!
+The universe is vast — start your hunt today!